 - Test over 10 cables types using RJ45, USB B/B3, USB A/A3, USB C, USB Mini, USB Micro/Micro3

 - Touch screen menu Auto Detect Mode and Manual Mode for a deeper diagnosis

 - Displays Loop-back of pins on any of the input and output ports in use

-Based on the popular Arduino Cable Tracer the Touch Screen Cable Tracer is 70% smaller, uses an Arduino shield that eliminates over 20 hours of meticulous soldering, and uses snap-together parts with minimal soldering.
+Based on a previous TechKiwiGadgets project this Touch Screen Cable Tracer is 70% smaller, uses an Arduino Shield that eliminates over 20 hours of meticulous soldering, and uses snap-together parts with minimal soldering.

 Step 1: Gather the Materials

 I have tried to minimise the number of parts to make this more accessible to makers of all skill levels

 - Arduino Mega 2560 Board or Arduino Due

 - Cable Tracer Arduino Mega Shield - Two options